hpe-dev-incubator/hpe-dev-portal/content/blog/master-the-redfish-server-states-to-improve-your-monitoring-and-manageme.md

 ---
-title: "Master the Redfish Server States to improve your monitoring and management applications"
+title: Master the Redfish Server States to improve your monitoring and management applications
 date: 2018-08-06T14:07:07.818Z
+featuredBlog: false
+priority: null
 author: François Donzé
-tags: ["Redfish","PostState","PowerState","ServerState","iLO5","ProLiant","Synergy"]
-authorimage: "/img/blogs/Avatar2.svg"
+authorimage: /img/blogs/Avatar2.svg
-featuredBlog: false
-priority:
-thumbnailimage:
+thumbnailimage: null
+tags:
+  - Redfish
+  - PostState
+  - PowerState
+  - ServerState
+  - iLO5
+  - ProLiant
+  - Synergy
 ---
 ## Introduction

 Server management and monitoring often require the knowledge of the state of the managed servers (On, Off....).
-The [Redfish&reg;](https://www.dmtf.org/standards/redfish) standard defines the [`PowerState`](https://redfish.dmtf.org/schemas/v1/ComputerSystem.v1_5_0.json) property with 0 (`Off`) and 1 (`On`) as possible values.
+The [Redfish®](https://www.dmtf.org/standards/redfish) standard defines the [`PowerState`](https://redfish.dmtf.org/schemas/v1/ComputerSystem.v1_5_0.json) property with 0 (`Off`) and 1 (`On`) as possible values.
 However, when the system is in the `On` state, we'd like to know in which sub-state the server is: Pre-OS Tasks (POST), UEFI, OS...

 This blog presents the [`PostState`](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#oem-hpe-poststate) property available in an `Oem.Hpe` Redfish sub-tree of HPE servers (Gen9 and Gen10) and providing a fine grained server state.